edysfy/Group_website/uxDesign.md

 <img src="supporting_images/Filter_feature.png" width="250" align="right">

-Before moving on to the next prototype design, we took a moment to reflect on our project progression in the context of our three fictional users.
-At this point in time, an EmotePost consisted of an emotion (e.g. lonely) and a description.
-We had a particular concern regarding Christina, the data analyst, as she was only able to search based on a particular emotion (amongst potentially hundreds if not thousands).
-Our decided improvement was to include a few more search criteria, to give her mor flexibility.
-One addition to the EmotePosts themselves was a  'mood rating'.
-We proposed three categories: 'happy', 'coping' and 'sad'.
-If mood ratings were to be attached to each post, it would be very easy to filter them.
-This was simply an addition, and not a replacement of the pre-existing emotion field.
-We decided to keep the emotion field for the benefit of Sarah.
-Emotions are complex, and we thought it would be undermining for example to only give the user the ability to select 'sad', when really they are feeling either depressed, anxious, or lonely.
 The mood ratings therefore served as search categories.
 We also added more (optional) search criteria for increased flexibility.
 The image below shows the prototype plan, and the image to the right shows the final implementation.

 <img src="supporting_images/Paper_prototype_search_criteria.jpeg" width="700" align="center">